ultraleap/UnityPlugin/docs/content/200-Interaction-Engine.md

 **Q: Can I add colliders to my interaction object that are ignored by the Interaction Engine, so that I can, for example, detect ray-casts against the object when it is far away from the player?**

-A: You can use the [IgnoreCollidersForInteraction][ref_IgnoreCollidersForInteraction] component on any Colliders on an InteractionBehaviour that you'd like the Interaction Engine to ignore.
+A: You can use the [IgnoreColliderForInteraction][ref_IgnoreColliderForInteraction] component on any Colliders on an InteractionBehaviour that you'd like the Interaction Engine to ignore.
 Any such colliders should also be [trigger][triggers] colliders to prevent strange behavior if interaction controllers collide with those ignored colliders.

-[ref_IgnoreCollidersForInteraction]: @ref IgnoreCollidersForInteraction
+[ref_IgnoreColliderForInteraction]: @ref IgnoreCollidersForInteraction

 **Q: Can I hold an interaction object with both hands?**